jere357/jere357.github.io/logt.md

 Consider an example like this: green are the ground truth bounding boxes, and red are your predicitons.
 They are indexed with numbers so it's more intuitive to follow the rows and columns.
 ![shelves](./assets/img/logt_demo1.png)

+The above written pseudocode will behave like this

 ![videozi](./assets/img/manimgodx.gif)
 *This gif visually emulates how the algorithm behaves*